blueraleigh/blueraleigh.github.io/research/index.md

 character state.
 The rate-shift mechanism itself introduces another way to observe an event of character state change!
 Read more [here](https://blueraleigh.github.io/research).
-I have since explored alternatives methods for accommodating among-lineage rate variation used in phylogenetic inference that are also amenable to phenotypic evolution, and I provide C implementations of the random-local clock model and the covarion model in my macroevolution R package available [here](https://github.com/blueraleigh/macroevolution).
+I have since explored alternative methods for accommodating among-lineage rate variation used in phylogenetic inference that are also amenable to phenotypic evolution, and I provide C implementations of the random-local clock model and the covarion model in my macroevolution R package available [here](https://github.com/blueraleigh/macroevolution).